At Cumberland Skin, our dermatologists are very familiar with all skin cancers and how to…

 2. Reapply Sunscreen

-“One and done” sunscreen applications aren’t enough: you should reapply sunscreen every two hours.
+"One and done” sunscreen applications aren’t enough: you should reapply sunscreen every two hours.
 It will wash off with sweat or after being in the water, so count on frequent applications throughout the day.
 We recommend our patients slather on sunscreen with a minimum of a 30 SPF rating.
-And in case you’ve never been taught how to apply sunscreen correctly, take a look at this explanation here!

 3. Cover Up

 There are a lot of clothing options that will keep you cool while protecting you from the sun’s rays.
 Generally, the more tight and dark the weave of the clothing, the better sun protection it provides.
-There is also photoprotective clothing, which has a rating system similar to a sunscreen’s SPF rating.
+There is also photo-protective clothing, which has a rating system similar to a sunscreen’s SPF rating.
 You’ll want to cover your legs and arms, and applying sunscreen underneath this clothing doesn’t hurt.

 4. Stay Hydrated